 Do not talk yourself out of applying for a job because you think you’re not qualified.
 That’s not your decision to make.
 That’s the company’s.
 So cast that net as wide as you possibly can.

 Put yourself up for as many positions as possible.
 Because in the end, you can adapt.
 You’ve been able to learn from dozens of teachers, work well with handfuls of different people, and make friends with groups from all over.
 So you’ll be able to adjust to whatever life throws at you.
-Just give yourself a chance and keeping fishing.
+Just give yourself a chance and keep fishing.

 2. Keep an open mind